charleennewland/blog/operational_excellence_pt2.md

 #### What advantages does operational excellence offer, then?

-- Managers will have more time to focus on larger initiatives rather than firefighting; if employees can correct the flow before it breaks down and do so with little or no management, managers will have more time to focus on growing the firm
+- Managers will have more time to focus on larger initiatives rather than firefighting; if employees can correct the flow before it breaks down and do so with little or no management, managers will have more time to focus on growing the firm.
 - Customers and staff both gain from process streamlining; employees that practise operational excellence are more productive as a result of reduced process waste.
 This improves the overall client experience.